davebenson/doom4-walkthrough/README.md

 Two identical hallways take you to a symmetric 2-level area strewn with Imps, Possessed Soldiers but mostly The Possessed.

 Once cleared, from the entry, go to the lounge on the right on the upper-floor.
 Look around for a bloody duct at approximately head-height.
-It takes you to Secret #9, Rune Trial #2, "Saving Throw".
+It takes you to SECRET 9.9, Rune Trial #2, "Saving Throw".

 There's also Elite Guard #4.
 Outside the door, in the non-secret area, is a Munitions Crate.